sparkartgroup/gulp-markdown-to-json/README.md

 });
 ```

-Transformed source files flow onward to the destination of your choice with directory structure preserved:
+Transformed source files flow onward to the destination of your choice with directory structure preserved.
+Any valid JSON files matched by your `gulp.src` glob passthrough.

 **`/blog/posts/bushwick-artisan.md`**